wenqilyu/Informer/README.md

 1. Self-attention mechanism(Complexity)

--- The atom operation of self-attention mechanism, namely conoimcal dot-product, causes the time complexity and memory usage pr layer to be O(L^2)
+-- The atom operation of self-attention mechanism, namely conoimcal dot-product, causes the time complexity and memory usage per layer to be O(L^2)

 2. Self-attention Distilling Operation(Long Iutput)